AnthoniBortolotto/video-question-answerer/README.md

-# Youtube Videos question answerer
+# InsightCutter API

 ## Description

-API using NestJS, Get an youtube video transcription and answer questions of it using OPENAI
+API using NestJS, Get an youtube video transcription and answer questions about it or generate clips from it using OpenAI

 ## Installation